nikitavakoli/nikitavakoli.github.io/_pages/about.md

 ---

 <h2 class="remove-whitespace">A little bit about me </h2>
 <p style="font-size:16px"> I am a highly enthusiastic graduate student, researcher and aspiring scientist.
-Currently, I am pursuing my Ph.D. at the <b><font color="darkred">University Southern California</font></b> Viterbi School in <a href="https://bme.usc.edu/">Biomedical Engineering</a>.
+Currently, I am pursuing my Ph.D. at the <b><font color="darkred">University Southern California</font></b> Viterbi School of Engineering in <a href="https://bme.usc.edu/">Biomedical Engineering</a>.
 I am also finishing up my M.S. in Biomedical Engineering at USC, and completed my undergraduate studies at the <b><font color="steelblue">University of California, Los Angeles (UCLA)</font></b> where I was a <a href="https://prospective-ugstudents-ucla.academicworks.com/opportunities/284">Regent's Scholar</a>.
 <hr>
 <p style="font-size:16px">I enjoy working with data through programming, mathematics, and machine learning.
 I am primarily interested in the field of <a href="http://mathematical-oncology.org">Mathematical Oncology</a> and learning how to model and understand cancer initiation, progression and developing targeted therapies.
 Thus far, I have been learning a systems biology approach of how to utilize the aforementioned techniques for integration with complex biological systems.
 </p>